aI-area/T-S-polish/README.md

 * `util/` contains some useful common tools including logging tools, chemical process tools and so on.

 All the scripts for processing data, training and evaluation are placed under the root directory of this repo.

-All the best model in our experiment can be found in `saved/best_model`.

 ## Preprocessing